SlimeKnights/slimeknights.github.io/docs/roadmap/index.md

 ### Recipe Controlled Tool Parts

 We are considering moving the definition of tool parts to the tool recipe JSON.
 This would allow better control over part swapping behavior, along with allowing multiple recipes for a single tool and addons adding recipes for an existing tools without overriding resources.

+The first step for this change will be to move the part swapping code to the tool building recipe.
+This will reduce the number of recipes needed for things such as ammo to work.

 ### Migrate Away From Tool Loot Hook